swcarpentry/website/_posts/2016/01/2016-01-21-election-candidates.md

 title: "Meet the 2016 Election Candidates"
 date: 2016-01-21
 time: "10:35:00"
-tags: ["Election 2016", "Steering Committee"]
+tags: ["Election 2016", "Steering Committee", "Software Carpentry"]
 ---

 The candidates for the 2016 election are set.
 The election will take place